jawooson/AI_Project_3/README.md

 More context regarding the motivation for this problem is in this  [technical report](https://arxiv.org/abs/1909.09436).

-## Intended Structure of documentation
+## Structure of Documentation
-1. Discuss BoW generally [check]
-2. Discuss BoW NN
-3. Discuss BoW implementation in CodeSearchNet

-4. Go into how the testing is done, metrics used, methodology.
-	a.
-How is testing is done? [check]
-	b.
-What is MRR, why does MRR need to be used here [check]
-	c.
-Discuss why leaderboard uses NDCG . [check]
+1. Bag of Words Model
+2. Neural Bag of Words
+3. CodeSearchNet Baseline Model: Neural Bag of Words

+4a.

 5. pretrained model results